 The climate of the Shirley Basin ranges from arid in the central portions to semi-arid along the flanks.
 There is a National Weather Service (NWS) meteorological station (Shirley Basin station number 488192) approximately one mile from the Permit Area that collected data for the period of record from 1978 to 2016.
 The average annual precipitation measured at this station was 10.57 inches.
 Temperatures range from moderate in the summer to harsh in the winter.
-As recorded at the Shirley Basin station, average maximum temperatures in the summer (June, July and August) range from 71.8° to 80.1° Fahrenheit (F), while average minimum temperatures in the winter (December, January and February) range from 1.6° to 3.3° F. Additionally, a meteorological station was installed within the Permit Area in 2014 which collected by this station are generally within range of the long term averages at the NWS station.
+As recorded at the Shirley Basin station, average maximum temperatures in the summer (June, July and August) range from 71.8° to 80.1° Fahrenheit (F), while average minimum temperatures in the winter (December, January and February) range from 1.6° to 3.3° F. Additionally, a meteorological station was installed within the Permit Area in 2014 which collected temperature, humidity, incoming solar radiation, wind speed, and wind direction.
+The data collected by this station are generally within range of the long term averages at the NWS station.
 Due to the high elevation of Shirley Basin, summers are short, but the weather is favorable for working throughout the year.
 However, there can be periods of time when exploration and drilling activities on the Project will be affected by winter weather, spring storms or adverse ground conditions.